steenput/bibapp/README.md

 contain all files needed to deploy the web app.
 You need to put this `www` folder in your web server (tested on Apache 2.4.18) to serve clients.

-Next, you need to add two files in `server/config` : `auth.js` and `db.js`.
-Here you have to set your secret string for hash authentication and your MongoDB server URL.
-See `auth_example.js` and `db_example.js` to see an example (default local MongoDB URL used : `mongodb://localhost/bibapp`).
 You must also add at least an admin user to mongo.
 To generate a hash of your password, you can use `server/app/pass.js` to generate a hashed password to add to your user :

 ```shell